cudoventures/cudos-docs/docs/governance/get-tokens/dex-native.md

 title: Decentralised Exchange with Native CUDOS Tokens
 id: dex-native
 ---

 # Decentralised Exchange with Native CUDOS Tokens

 :::tip
 This exchange already supports the native CUDOS token for the CUDOS blockchain.
 :::

 You should be able to find the CUDOS token in the "Swap" or "Trade" section of this exchange application.
-(For Osmosis, make sure you are on [frontier.osmosis.zone](https://frontier.osmosis.zone/) rather than the core Osmosis).
 Once you have traded for CUDOS on the platform, the next steps are: send the tokens over IBC to the CUDOS Blockchain, and then be able to interact with dApps and features on the CUDOS blockchain.

 1. Make sure you have a CUDOS address available, this is your public address that will begin with `cudos1` - if you don't have one yet, follow [this guide](../../learn/concepts/wallets/keplr-create.md) to create a new one with Keplr Wallet.